ordroid/Looper-for-YouTube/README.txt

-You have to get a YouTube Player API key and insert it on script.js
+You have to get a YouTube Player API key and insert it on script.js instead of 'window.apiKey'.